Kirk Cousins: 2014

-On February 2, 2014, it was reported that Cousins had stated that he was open to a trade from the Redskins.
+On February 2, 2014, it was reported that Cousins stated that he was open to a trade from the Redskins.
 In March, Cousins announced that he would be giving the #12 jersey to incoming new wide receiver Andre Roberts for the price of a $12,000 donation to the Kirk Cousins Football Camp.
-Cousins then switched over to the #8 jersey, a number he wore throughout his high school and college career.
+Cousins then switched to the #8 jersey, which he wore throughout his high school and college career.

 During Week 2 against the Jacksonville Jaguars, Cousins came in relief of Griffin who left the game with a dislocated ankle.
-Cousins finished the game with 250 passing yards and two touchdowns in a 41–10 victory.
-In the next game against the Philadelphia Eagles, Cousins threw for 427 yards, the first game he had over 400 passing yards.
-Washington still lost an ensuing slugfest to the Eagles 37–34.
-The following week against the New York Giants, Cousins had a poor showing, throwing for a touchdown with four interceptions and a lost fumble.
-The Redskins were blown out 45–14 with a total of 6 turnovers.
+Cousins finished the 41–10 victory with 250 passing yards and two touchdowns.
+In the next game against the Philadelphia Eagles, he threw for 427 yards, three touchdowns, and in interception during the 37–34 road loss.
+It was the first game Cousins had over 400 passing yards.
+The following week against the New York Giants on Thursday Night Football, Cousins had a poor showing, throwing for 257 yards, a touchdown, and four interceptions while also losing a fumble in the 45–14 loss.

-In Week 5, against the defending Super Bowl champion Seahawks, Cousins showed progress from the embarrassing loss to the Giants by throwing for two touchdowns without an interception, including a 68-yard touchdown pass to DeSean Jackson.
-Despite the solid performance from Cousins, the Redskins lost by a score of 27–17.
-Following a poor performance in the first half in the Week 7 game against the Tennessee Titans, he was benched at halftime in favor of backup quarterback Colt McCoy, and did not play in any more games for the remainder of the season.
+During a Week 5 27–17 loss to the defending Super Bowl champion Seahawks, Cousins showed progress from the embarrassing loss to the Giants by throwing for 283 yards and two touchdowns, including a 68-yard touchdown pass to DeSean Jackson.
+In the next game against the Arizona Cardinals, Cousins had 354 passing yards, two touchdowns, and three interceptions during the 30–20 road loss.
+The following week against the Tennessee Titans, he recorded 139 passing yards and an interception before being benched at halftime in favor of backup quarterback Colt McCoy, who led the Redskins to a narrow 19–17 victory.

+Cousins finished the 2014 season with 1,710 passing yards, 10 touchdowns, and nine interceptions in six games and five starts.